top of page

 Covid is still affecting Canberra and whilst the restrictions have eased, we continue to practise safe Covid measures including social distancing and mask wearing where appropriate.

-CHRISTMAS TRADING HOURS 2024
+EASTER TRADING HOURS 2025

 GROWING NATIVE PLANTS IN THE CANBERRA REGION